 I didn’t even know anchovies came in this size?

 Rows of seafood…lots of mysterious seafood that I’ve never seen before…

 Last but not least, here are snaps from Suncheon Bay’s Wetlands.
 Since I went during the summertime, the reeds were green!
 Apparently, they’re much more beautiful when they’re brown in the fall.
 It was really cool to see anyway though.
-At the risk of sounding all artsy-fartsy, they moved like waves in the wind!
-And I’m totally going to sound like a broken record, but if you decide to come here, you’re gonna be doing a lot of walking.
+At the risk of sounding cheesy, they moved like waves in the wind!
+And I’m totally going to sound like a broken record, but if you decide to come here, you’re gonna be doing a lot of walking so wear tennis shoes.
 I think the full course is about 2 miles or so?
-If you’d rather chill, there’s a museum on site.
+If you’d rather not hike, there’s a museum on site that you can browse.
 They have different displays so you can browse a bit.
-It’s no moma though so don’t expect to spend a lot of time here!
+It’s no MoMA though so don’t expect to spend a lot of time here!

-That’s it folks!
-I obviously didn’t document everything from my trip, but those were some highlights!
-I can’t wait to go back and explore more.
-I definitely wanna go back and check out more of S. Korea!
-I can literally hear Jeju Island calling my name, ha.
-Where have you guys been traveling to?
+And that’s a wrap for today, friends!
+I obviously didn’t document everything from my trip, but those were some noteworthy highlights.
+I can’t wait to go back and explore more – I definitely wanna visit South Korea again, like I can literally hear Jeju Island calling my name, ha.
+Have you guys done any traveling this summer?
 I want to hear ALL about your adventures so definitely leave me a comment below.

 To read more about my travels, click here!